 This Spanish flan recipe is creamy and sweet, with a caramel sauce that’s so good, you’ll want to lick the plate clean!

-Made with only milk, eggs, sugar, vanilla (and a pinch of salt!) this easy, foolproof flan recipe is light, delicately flavored with a lusciously creamy mouthfeel.
-Bonus points since you can make this dessert several days in advance !!!!
+Made with only milk, eggs, sugar, vanilla (and a pinch of salt!) this easy, Spanish dessert is light, delicately flavored with a lusciously creamy mouthfeel.
+Bonus points since you can make it several days in advance !!!!

 Easy Spanish Flan Recipe with Milk